chassisml/chassis/docs/docs/getting-started/getting-started.md

     You can verify Docker it is successfully installed by typing `docker run hello-world` in your terminal.

 ## Installation

-To get started, set up a [Python virtual enviornment](https://realpython.com/what-is-pip/#using-pip-in-a-python-virtual-environment) and install the Chassis SDK along with the other Python dependencies needed to execute the sample code (Python 3.8 and above supported).
+To get started, set up a [Python virtual enviornment](https://realpython.com/what-is-pip/#using-pip-in-a-python-virtual-environment) and install the Chassis SDK along with the other Python dependencies needed to execute the sample code.

 ```bash